European Commissioner for Economic Affairs

-The Executive Vice President of the European Commission for An Economy that Works for People is the member of the European Commission responsible for economic and financial affairs.
+The European Commissioner for Economic Affairs is the member of the European Commission responsible for economic and financial affairs.
 The position was previously titled Commissioner for Economic and Monetary Affairs and the Euro and European Vice President for the Euro and Social Dialogue from 2014 to 2019.
-The current Executive Vice President is Valdis Dombrovskis (EPP).
+The current executive vice president is Valdis Dombrovskis (EPP).

 Responsibilities

 The post is responsible for the European Union's economic, financial and monetary affairs, often combined with similar portfolios.
 This position is highly important due to the weight the European Union has economically worldwide (See: Economy of the European Union).
 It has grown particularly with the late 2000s recession and is now having to deal with getting the EU's public finances back into shape, as many members are breaking EU rules on budget deficits.

 The DG responsible to the Commissioner is the Directorate-General for Economic and Financial Affairs, headed by Marco Buti.

 There are a number of other economic-related Commissioner positions in the college: